minitwit-tdb/DevOps/report/SystemView.md

 #### Internal interactions

 As mentioned in the previous section the focus of our components have been to have a low coupling or, at least, keep our dependencies between our components uni-directional.
 The purpose of this is to keep our code maintainable, and allow developers to develop separate components without necessarily having to dive into other components.
-In other words this structure allows us to separate the concerns of the developrs on this project in case it should grow too large for one developer to realistically maintain a detailed overview of everything in the codebase.
+In other words this structure allows us to separate the concerns of the developers on this project in case it should grow too large for one developer to realistically maintain a detailed overview of everything in the codebase.

-However, even though we have aimed to keep the coupling between our components below, then they still need to interact.
+However, even though we have aimed to keep the coupling between our components low, they still need to interact.
 The interaction between our components is formalized through same-language interfaces.

-TypeScript handles these interfaces by default, and can be extracted directly from the source code in files with the extenstion `.d.ts`.
-These files contains the pubplicly exposed methods and fields from each component.
+TypeScript handles these interfaces by default, and these can be extracted directly from the source code in files with the extenstion `.d.ts`.
+These files contain the publicly exposed methods and fields from each component.
 Below can be seen a snippet from the Utils-component interface:

 ```typescript
 ...